metavalent/metavalent.github.io/_posts/2004-10-09-what-is-a-webcam-darkly.md

 ---
 we'll find out, in time.

-one gimmick at darkly was intended to be regular use of video, using cheesy effects that cloak the identity of the vlogger. as you know, it can take quite a bit of time and $$$ to actually make any of these antics worthwhile in a way that captures and holds the public's attention, so whether or not this ever materializes remains to be seen.  although, i imagine it will have something to do with <a href="http://gabbly.com/http://awebcamdarkly.com/2004/10/wake-up-and-smell-singularity.html">this</a>.
+one gimmick at darkly was intended to be regular use of video, using cheesy effects that animate/distort the identity of the vlogger as a level of privacy protection, while still building community around values and ideas. as you know, it can take quite a bit of time and $$$ to actually make any of these antics worthwhile in a way that captures and holds the public's attention, so whether or not this ever materializes remains to be seen.  although, i imagine it will have something to do with <a href="http://gabbly.com/http://awebcamdarkly.com/2004/10/wake-up-and-smell-singularity.html">this</a>.